 Who is Lt Gen Asim Munir and why his appointment as next Pak army chief has rattled Imran Khan?

-It is said that his no-nonsense attitude and playing by the books approach did not sit well with Imran Khan.
+It is said that his no-nonsense attitude and playing by the book approach did not sit well with Imran Khan.

 Story highlights

-Lt General Asim Munir was the head of ISI when the Pulwama suicide attack in February 2019 resulted in the death of 40 India's CRPF personnel
+Lt General Asim Munir was the head of ISI when the Pulwama suicide attack in February 2019 resulted in the death of 40 CRPF personnel in India

-Lt General Asim Munir was the head of ISI when the Pulwama suicide attack in February 2019 resulted in the death of 40 India's CRPF personnel
+Lt General Asim Munir was the head of ISI when the Pulwama suicide attack in February 2019 resulted in the death of 40 CRPF personnel in India

 Sharif-led Cabinet has sent the recommendation to President Arif Alvi, who will finalise his appointment.

 Lt.
-General Munir, who is a four-star general, will succeed General Bajwa, who is due to retire on November 29.
+General Munir will succeed General Bajwa, who is due to retire on November 29.

 Here’s what we know about Lt Gen Munir.